jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Xenophanes, Greek Philosopher 6th Century BC.

 Humans play the Game of Life.
-Most of us today play it with tools, but that is the only difference.
+Most of time we play it with tools, but that is the only difference.
 It's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in New York City.

 The laws of physics, chemistry, and geology still reign.
 They interact to create an emergent game board.
 Entropy wears down our homes, spoils our food, and puts timers on the entire human experience.
 Life continually inspires modifications of existing forms, while evolution determines which offspring survive to represent life's future.

 Our game is different because of us.
-We have mythological, philosophical, scientific interpretations that create artificial selection pressures.
+We have mythological, philosophical, scientific interpretations of reality that create artificial selection pressures.
 Sometimes these pressures liberate and advance life on the gameboard.
 Sometimes they exploit and degrade.
 We're still learning which is which.

 To teach us the difference, let's experience how life plays the game.
-How does it succeed, even when it can only sense water, see motion, follow instinct, and always have limited lifespans.
+How does it succeed, even when it can only sense water, see motion, follow instinct, and always have a limited lifespan.
 Experiencing life's journey reveals its methods and requirements.
 And it shows what we're still seeking: the realization of our technological identity.

 - should note interactions/teamwork/collaborations more.